jackokramer/Kramer-Jack-resume/README.md

 * Mocha
 * Qunit

-added my business card too which is....
+added my business card too which is (https://business-card-kramer-jack-suotu.ondigitalocean.app/) hosted on digital ocean using react.